CancerDataAggregator/CDA-HelpDesk/docs/release_notes/cdapython.md

 ## Available April 5, 2024

 cdapython has had a complete rewrite to simplify the code.
-If you are an existing user [we have a guide for updating your existing code](../documentation/cdapython/code_update.md)

 ### Known Issues: